zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-plain-java-enabler-external-configuration.md

 This method receives single _String_ parameter and can be used to load an internal or an external configuration file.

-**Note:** This method first tries to load the configuration as a Java resource.
+**Note:** This method first attempts to load the configuration as a Java resource.
 If the file is not found, the method attempts to resolve the file name as an absolute.
-If the file name still cannot be found, this method  finally attempts to resolve the file as a relative path.
-When file is found, the method loads the contents of the file and maps them to internal data classes.
+If the file name still cannot be found, this method attempts to resolve the file as a relative path.
+When the file is found, the method loads the contents of the file and maps them to internal data classes.
 After loading the configuration file, the method attempts to substitute/rewrite configuration property values with corresponding Java System properties.

 ### Loading and merging two YAML configuration files